 The social manner in which one interacts with others is a sign of her or his faith in ALLAH.
 Muslims follow the guidelines outlined in the Quran and Sunnah about social interaction.
 The Quran outlines the essential components of all relationships between all people.
 These include respect, kindness, honesty, tolerance, self-respect, patience, and forgiveness.
 Such qualities apply to interaction with people.

 And as for the believers, both men and women, they are close unto one another: they (all) enjoin the doing of what is right and forbid the doing of what is wrong, and are constant in prayer, and render the purifying dues, and pay heed unto God and His Apostle.
 (9:71)

 Interaction between Men and Women:

-There is a specific code of interaction between men and women, according to Islamic point of view, which applies regardless of one’s religion, and whether it is initiated from the male or the female side.
+There is a specific code of interaction between men and women, according to the Islamic point of view, which applies regardless of one’s religion, and whether it is initiated from the male or the female side.
 There is no prohibition of interaction between men and women itself.
-What is prohibited in Islam is an interaction that has any “physical” dimension, by way of touching, talking or even staring which is all unacceptable in the Islamic code of morals.
+What is prohibited in Islam is an interaction that has any “physical” dimension, by way of touching, talking, or even staring which is all unacceptable in the Islamic code of morals.

 The Quran states:

 “Tell the believing men to lower their gaze and to be mindful of their chastity: this will be most conducive to their purity – [and,] verily, God is aware of all that they do.
 And tell the believing women to lower their gaze and to be mindful of their chastity, and not to display their charms [in public] beyond what may [decently] be apparent thereof.”
 (An-Nur 24:30-31)